SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 ## Upgrade

+### Upgrade from version 6.x.x to 7.0.0

+In version 7.0.0 `/export-filename` REST API endpoint changed.
+As a result, if the endpoint has been used, it's required to adjust the calls accordingly.

 ### Upgrade from version 5.x.x to 6.0.0

 In version 6.0.0 WeasyPrint CLI support was removed.
 As a result, if WeasyPrint CLI has been using to generate PDFs, it's required to switch to [WeasyPrint Service](#weasyprint-configuration).